 that they usually are incapable of knowing what to do, even if thoroughly briefed beforehand.
 This is why new pilots are given two radios attached directly to the helmet right next to

-the ears so that the tow operator/instructor can give them the correct commands to keep the glider and tow line perpendicular.
+the ears so that the TO can give them the correct commands to keep the glider and tow line perpendicular.

 - If the tow goes wrong – What happens when the tow "goes wrong"?
-If the pilot, for whatever reason, cannot keep the glider and the tow line perpendicular the glider
+If the pilot, for whatever reason, cannot keep the glider and the tow line perpendicular to each

 will begin to enter lockout.
 Uncontrolled lockout is exceedingly dangerous!
 Referring to the boy with the kite, everyone knows what can happen to a kite.
 In the air, it may